Testing Stationarity and Change Point Detection in Reinforcement Learning: Problem Formulation

-We consider an offline setting where the objective is learn an optimal policy based on a pre-collected dataset, without additional online data collection.
-The offline dataset can be collected from a randomized trial or observational study, and is summarised as which consists of $N$ i.i.d. copies of a population trajectory $\{(S_t,A_t,R_t)\}_{t \ge 0}$ terminated at some time $T\ge 2$, where $i$ indexes the $i$th subject, $t$ indexes the $t$th time point and $(S_t,A_t,R_t)$ denotes the state-action-reward triplet at time $t$.
-Without loss of generality, we assume the termination time $T$ is the same for all subjects.
-Meanwhile, the proposed method is equally applicable with unequal termination times.
-In the intern health project, the state (e.g., time-varying covariates) corresponds to the time-varying coefficients associated with each medical, such as their mood score, step counts and sleep times.
-The action (e.g., treatment intervention) is a binary variable, corresponding to whether to send some text message to the doctor or not.
-The immediate reward (e.g., clinical outcome) is the step counts.
-We assume the rewards are uniformly bounded.
-This assumption is commonly imposed in the literature to simplify the theoretical analysis \citep[see e.g.,][]{fan2020theoretical}.
+We consider an offline setting to learn an optimal policy based on a pre-collected dataset from a randomized trial or observational study.
+The offline dataset is summarized as $\mathcal{D} = \{(S_{i,t},A_{i,t},R_{i,t})\}_{1\le i\le N, 0\le t\le T}$, where $(S_{i,t},A_{i,t},R_{i,t})$ denotes the state-action-reward triplet of the $i$th subject at time $t$.
+Without loss of generality, we assume all subjects share the same termination time $T$, which is reasonable in many mHealth studies.
+In Section \ref{sec:excvary} of the Supplementary Materials, we extend our proposal to settings where subjects have different termination times.
+In IHS, the state corresponds to some time-varying covariates associated with each medical intern, such as their mood score, step counts, and sleep minutes.
+The action is a binary variable, corresponding to whether to send a certain text message to the intern or not.
+The immediate reward is the step counts.
+We assume all rewards are uniformly bounded, as commonly adopted in the RL literature to simplify theoretical analysis \citep[see e.g.,][]{fan2020theoretical}.
+These $N$ trajectories are assumed to be i.i.d copies of an infinite horizon Markov decision process \citep[MDP,][]{puterman2014markov} $\{(S_t,A_t,R_t)\}_{t\ge 0}$ whose data generating process can be described as follows: \begin{enumerate} \item \textbf{State Presentation}: At each time $t$, the environment (represented as an intern in our example) is in a state $S_t\in \mathcal{S}$ where $\mathcal{S}\in \mathbb{R}^d$ denotes the state space and $d$ denotes the dimension. \item \textbf{Action Selection}: The agent (or decision maker) then selects an action $A_t$ from the action space $\cA$ based on the observed data history $H_t$ including $S_t$ and the state-action-reward triplets up to time $t-1$. \item \textbf{Reward Generation}: The agent receives an immediate reward $R_t\in \mathbb{R}$ with its expected value specified by an unknown reward function $r_t$:

+\item \textbf{State Transition}: Subsequently, the environment transitions to the next state $S_{t+1}$, determined by an unknown transition function $\mathcal{T}_t$:

+where $\{\delta_t\}_t$ is a sequence of i.i.d. random noises, with each $\delta_t$ being independent of $\{(S_j,A_j,R_j)\}_{j\le t}$. \end{enumerate} \begin{remark} By definition, $\mathcal{T}_t$ specifies the conditional distribution of the future state given the current state-action pair, and $r_t$ is the conditional mean function of the reward.
+Both \eqref{eqn:reward} and \eqref{eqn:transition} impose certain Markov or conditional independence assumptions on the data trajectories, implying that the future state and the conditional mean of the current reward are independent of the $H_t$ given the current state-action pair.
+These assumptions are testable from the observed data \citep{chen2012testing,shi2020does,zhou2023testing}. \end{remark}